acquia/lightning/README.md

   can set the image's alt text at upload time, but that text will not be replicated to the image field.
 This is due to a limitation of Entity Browser's API.
-* Some of the Lightning contributed media module listed above might not yet be compatible with the Core Media entity.
+* Some of the Lightning contributed media modules listed above might not yet be compatible with the Core Media entity.
 * Using the bulk upload feature in environments with a load balancer might result in some images not being saved.

 ### Inherited profiles
 Drush is not aware of the concept of inherited profiles and as a result, you will be unable to uninstall dependencies of any parent profile using Drush.
 You